ctrlplusb/easy-peasy/README.md

 ## Usage with React

+With the new [Hooks](https://reactjs.org/docs/hooks-intro.html) feature introduced in React v16.7.0 it's never been easier to provide a mechanism to interact with global state in your components.
+We have provided two hooks, allowing you to access the state and actions from your store.

+If you aren't familiar with hooks yet we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try playing with our [examples](#examples).
+Hooks are truly game changing and will simplify your components dramatically.

 ### Wrap your app with StoreProvider

 Firstly we will need to create your store and wrap your application with the `StoreProvider`.